 A foam ball is that foamy cover that you put on the microphone.
 It can cost less than $10 but can help you improve audio quality.
 Meanwhile, a pop filter is a screen you place in front of the microphone that has the same purpose.

-- Functions: Banish the dreaded hissing and lisping sounds that come when pronouncing the letter "S" and blocks those ugly "plosives" that follows "B" and "P".
-It is a great item for singers, streamers and actors alike who want help achieving the best possible performance and help protect the spitting all over your personal microphone.
+- 【Clearer Sound】- Banish the dreaded hissing and lisping sounds that come along with pronouncing the letter "S" and blocks those ugly "plosives" that follow the sounds of "B" and "P".

 Microphone Boom Arm